 lg.launcher.vm.parameters=-XX:MaxRAMFraction=2sets the limit at 1/2 of the total system memory.

 lg.launcher.vm.parameters=-Xmx800msets the limit at 800 MB (x86 default settings).

 lg.launcher.vm.parameters=-Xmx512msets the limit at 512 MB.

 It is necessary to ensure that the physical memory on the machines hosting the Controller and the Load Generators is always large enough for the JVM memory never to be swapped by the operating system.
 This means that the physical memory of the machine must be larger than the heap size defined for the JVM.
 For certain specific environments (LG for instance) setting large values for the

 -Xmx option interferes with the space allocated to threads, so the size of the heap must leave enough space for thread allocation.

 Generally speaking, 64-bit multiprocessor environments are advised.
 Neotys provides 64-bit versions of its Load Generator and Load Generator code is optimal on multi-core processors.
 It all depends of course on how heavy the test loads need to be.
 It is useful to keep in mind that a 32-bit application cannot use more than 1.5 Gb of memory.
 If the tests require more than 2 Gb, a 64-bit machine must be used.
 Also it is useful to keep in mind that a 64-bit Load Generator consumes roughly 25% more memory than a 32-bit configuration to manage the address space.

-In rare cases where memory problems persist even after having increased the allocated memory, the Neotys support teams can help fine-tune specific configuration items.
+In rare cases where memory problems persist even after having increased the allocated memory, the NeoLoad Support teams can help fine-tune specific configuration items.
 This usually includes defining the native stack size (